|

 drug.
 (ST) Some perceptive scholars believe that the history of

 medicine is the history of the placebo response.
-(7)
+(7) The standard textbook 30% for placebo is

 unrealistic low.
 Strauss and Cavanaugh showed placebo response rates